appsilon-interview/docs/docs/deploy-environment-example.md

 [![asciicast](https://asciinema.org/a/400482.svg)](https://asciinema.org/a/400482)

-To push image to DockerHub, you'll need to log into DockerHub first:
+After image is built, you will need to push it to the DockerHub.
+To do so, log into DockerHub first:

 ``` {.sh}
 $ export DOCKER_PASSWORD=<your dockerhub password>